piwi3910/neuroroute/README.md

    # Copy the example .env file
    cp .env.example .env

-   # Edit the .env file with your API keys
+   # Edit the .env file with your API keys (optional, can also use API endpoints)
    nano .env
    ```